COUNTY-WIDE DOG TRAINING CLUB

 Training Director for County-Wide Dog Training Club

 Linda teaches Beginning classes and several of our specialty classes such as Jump Training, Open/Utility Proofing, Clicker Training, Fronts, Focus and Finishes, Attention, Heeling and Stays, and Rally Signs.
 (Specialty classes are not always available.)

 Linda has been involved in the sport of obedience as an exhibitor and instructor since 1974, as an AKC obedience judge since 1991 and as a rally judge since 2009.
 Her first training effort was with Siren, her in-law's 6 month old red Doberman puppy.
 Linda did basic obedience training earning her first CD with Siren in 1974.
-Linda's primary breed is the Siberian Husky although she has also owned and trained a black Labrador Retriever and a Finnish Spitz.
+Linda's primary breed is the Siberian Husky although she has also owned and trained a Doberman, a black Labrador Retriever and a Finnish Spitz.